-MCO and DO liquidated damages are in compliance with the minimum requirements in 42 CFR 438 Subpart I. The NH MCO and DO Contract addresses remedies at the State's disposal to address MCO and DO performance concerns.
-Liquidated damages may be enacted and the contract stratifies violations into 4 levels, each with varying financial remedies.
-See Appendix D - Medicaid Care Management Services Contracts Exhibit N: Liquidated Damages for specific details.
+MCO and DO liquidated damages are in compliance with the minimum requirements in 42 CFR 438 Subpart I. The NH MCO and DO contracts outline remedies at the State's disposal to address MCO and DO performance concerns.
+Liquidated damages may be enacted, and the MCM Services Contract stratifies violations into 4 levels, each with varying financial remedies.
+See Appendix E - Medicaid Care Management Services Contracts Exhibit N: Liquidated Damages for specific details.

-Quality Measure Statewide Performance Baseline Statewide Performance Target for Objective (year) Goal 5: Maintain Quality Performance Improvement Initiatives • Objective 5.5 - Maintain liquidated damages program that includes sanctions that are compliant with 42 CFR 438 Subpart I. MCO Quality Measures Percentage of MCO sanctions that are compliant with 42 CFR 100% 100% 438 Subpart I. (SFY 2021) (SFY 2025) DO Quality Measures Percentage of DO sanctions that are compliant with 42 CFR 100% 100% 438 Subpart I. (SFY 2024) (SFY 2025)
+Quality Measure Statewide Performance Baseline Statewide Performance Target for Objective (year) Goal 5: Maintain Quality Performance Improvement Initiatives • Objective 5.5 - Maintain liquidated damages program that includes sanctions that are compliant with 42 CFR 438 Subpart I. MCO Quality Measures Percentage of MCO sanctions that are compliant with 42 CFR 100% 100% 438 Subpart I. (SFY 2023) (SFY 2026) DO Quality Measures Percentage of DO sanctions that are compliant with 42 CFR 100% 100% 438 Subpart I. (SFY 2023) (SFY 2026)